 This finish uses our post-catalyzed conversion varnish that is sprayed on in our spray booth.
 If applying this straight on the wood without stain, it allows the grain and the natural color of the wood to be the center of attention for the cabinet.

 This is an oil based stain that is wiped on and off by hand.
 The color that remains is then set to dry and sealed.After the sealer has dried we then sand the door again then spray with our clear coat finish in the spray booth.
 The grain and the beauty of the wood is emphasized throughout.

 Stain and Glaze Finish

 Once the stain is applied, we seal the wood and let it dry.
-We then create another stain color and very carefully apply this to the details and recesses of the door.
-We wipe off any remainder stain and leave only what’s left in the details.
+We then use a glazing compound in another stain color and very carefully apply this to the details and recesses of the door.
+We wipe off any remaining stain and leave only what’s left in the details.
 The pieces are then sprayed with a clear coat finish and set to dry.
-This process is tedious and carefully executed to keep the consistency of the glaze in harmony with each piece.
+This process is time-consuming, and must be carefully executed to keep the consistency of the glaze in harmony with each piece.
 The glaze draws attention to the added enhancements of the doors and cabinets.